 What if my financial assistance is not available by the due date for my tuition?

 Students may apply for a short-term loan to help pay for certain semester educational expenses.

 Cost of Attendance (COA)

 The total amount of it will cost you to go to school-- usually stated as a yearly figure.
 COA includes tuition and fees; room and board (or a housing and food allowance); and allowances for books, supplies, transportation, loan fees and dependent care.
 It also includes miscellaneous and personal expenses, including an allowance for the rental or purchase of a personal computer; costs related to a disability; and reasonable costs for eligible study-abroad programs.
-For students attending less than half-time, the COA includes tuitiona and fees and an allowance for books, supplies, and dependent care expenses, and can also include room and board for up to three semesters or the equivalent at the institution.
+For students attending less than half-time, the COA includes tuition and fees and an allowance for books, supplies, and dependent care expenses, and can also include room and board for up to three semesters or the equivalent at the institution.
 But no more than two of those semesters, or the equivalent, may be consecutive.
-Contact the financial aid administrator at the school you're planning to attend if you have any unusual expenses that might affect your COA.
+Contact a financial aid counselor at the school you're planning to attend if you have any unusual expenses that might affect your COA.

 Do I have to enroll full-time to receive financial aid?

 No. Pell Grant requires only one credit; Federal Direct Student Loans and work-study require a minimum of six credits.

 What can I do if my family's financial situation changes?

 TSU has a special appeal form if your circumstances change.
 Changes such as death, divorce, loss of job or benefits, or a change in income can be reviewed for additional grant and loan eligibility.